Gavin Sheets Preview, Player Props: White Sox vs. Royals

 Royals Pitching Rankings

-- The Royals' 5.14 team ERA ranks 28th across all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA across all MLB pitching staffs (5.15).

-- The righty's last time out came on Saturday, Aug.
-26 against the Seattle Mariners, when he threw four innings, surrendering four earned runs while giving up nine hits.
+- His last appearance came on Saturday against the Boston Red Sox, when the right-hander threw eight innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.